The Ultimate In Birding Tours

 COLOMBIA WITH A DIFFERENCE BIRDING TOUR: DETAILED ITINERARY

-Colombia with a Difference: Day 1 Our tour begins this evening at at Bogotá, where we will spend the night.
+Colombia with a Difference: Day 1 Our tour begins this evening at Bogotá, where we will spend the night.

 Colombia with a Difference: Day 2 From Bogotá, we shall head northwards to Soatá for a two nights stay.
 This afternoon we will begin our exploration of the Soatá area.